 Travelling through the heart of former Yugoslavia, discover four countries that have been shaped by a rich but turbulent history.
-Against a backdrop of jagged mountain peaks and dramatic coastlines, explore several UNESCO World Heritage Sites, fascinating old towns and enjoy the beautiful scenery of Durmitor National Park.
-Also ride the rails on the historic Sargan Eight Railway, see traditional sweater making in Sirogojno Open Air Museum and go underground in Tito's Nuclear Bunker.
+Against a backdrop of jagged mountain peaks and dramatic coastlines, explore several UNESCO World Heritage Sites and fascinating old towns.